-- Conduct interviews or obtain additional information from the licensee when reassessing the suitability of the applicants to care for children in out-of-home care. - 2.
-Document the information by updating the <a href="https://home.ncb/home. - 3.
+- 1. Conduct interviews or obtain additional information from the licensee when reassessing the suitability of the applicants to care for children in out-of-home care. - 2.
+Document the information by updating the home study in FamLink or on the Foster Home Re-Assessment DCYF 10-405 form. - 3.
 The LD worker may modify the license at any time during licensure depending on the circumstances, evaluation of the LD workers, or by request of the licensee.